le-incroyable1-dev/le-incroyable1-dev/README.md

 <br>

-- 👀 I’m interested in problem solving techniques and mathematics.
+- 👀 I’m interested in problem solving techniques and XR & Game Development.
-- 📫 Open to collaboration in Game and XR Development.
+- 📫 Open to collaboration in Game/XR Development.
 - 🌱 I’m also learning how to code efficiently and design better algorithms.
 - 📫 You can reach out to me through my linkedIn.
 - Fun Fact: Just google and read the docs, its enough